 The risk is, however, that by measuring success via productivity we may be losing sight of other valuable elements of work like culture, purpose and our people, that ultimately work with productivity measures to build a successful organisation.

-Australians have always been hard workers, but to optimise productivity, they need to ‘work smart’ as well as hard.
+Australians have always been hard workers, but to optimise productivity, they need to ‘work smart’ and hard.
 Aussies rank fifth for the number of hours worked per capita in the OECD (up until the recent pandemic-driven downturn).
 Despite this, they rank only 16th on GDP per hour worked, which is the main measure of labour productivity.
 For example, when compared to those in the US, a typical Australian worker will take five days to complete a task that would take an American counterpart only four.

-Worryingly, productivity growth in Australia had begun to stall even before lockdown.
+worryingly, productivity growth in australia had begun to stall even before lockdown.

 From annual increases of 2%, it had slipped to 0.2% by 2019.

 In previous years, this lag in Australian productivity growth has been attributed to a lack of investment in tech.
-However, the rapid transition to online work onset by COVID-19 has necessitated that Australian businesses adapt by investing in technologies that both streamline and enhance employees ability to work remotely.
+However, the rapid transition to online work onset by COVID-19 has necessitated that Australian businesses adapt by investing in technologies that both streamline and enhance employees' ability to work remotely.